 Someone called me pretending to be a Social Security officer and claimed that my SSN was linked to drug trafficking, money laundering, and that there was a warrant out for my arrest.
 He had an accomplice that spoofed his caller ID to make it look as though he was calling from my local Department....
 Read more »

-Getty Images claims to just be the host(although they are the ones licensing and selling the images) :University of Southern California"image library is the contributor and supposed rights manager.i would be grateful for your help in removing these painful and traumatic images removed as soon as...
+Getty Images claims to just be the host(although they are the ones licensing and selling the images) :University of Southern California"image library is the contributor and supposed rights manager.i would be grateful for your help in removing these painful and traumatic images removed as soon...
 Read more »

 A good start would be having an attorney draft a simple but effective “cease and desist” letter, accompanied by a DMCA takedown notice to Getty Images.
 I would be happy to assist.
 Shoot me an email and we can discuss: email@example.com

 I'm a UK Citizen that has never entered Canada before.
 I've been contacted and questioned but not charged by Police Scotland due to a warrant being issued for my arrest in Canada involving a dispute with a long distance relationship I had with a female from Canada.
-I'm not entirely sure what the...
+I'm not entirely...
 Read more »

 The company the 100K customers contracted with is called AlphaRacks.
 AlphaRacks contracted with a company called QuadraNet to provide the actual computer servers.
 Those two companies have some type of dispute.
 Without warning on 5/16/19, QuadraNet disconnected access for all of AlphaRacks...
 Read more »

 The only way to solve this problem is to read all the written contracts made between the two warring companies and then read all the contracts made between you and whichever company you had a contractual relationship with.
 If you think there is a class action hiding in these facts, hire a lawyer